-As of the reporting date and unchanged compared with the prior year, four domestic subsidiaries taken over as part of the acquisition of the OGE Group were fully consolidated.
 The fully consolidated subsidiaries are controlled by virtue of the fact that VGT holds the majority of the voting rights either directly or indirectly.
-In principle, subsidiaries are not consolidated as long as their net assets, financial position and results of operations are immaterial for the consolidated.

-ed financial statements of VGT.
+In principle, subsidiaries are not consolidated as long as their net assets, financial position and results of operations are immaterial for the consolidated financial statements of VGT.
 These subsidiaries are accounted for at cost and shown under financial assets.
-This applied to three domestic companies and thus remains unchanged compared with the prior year.